fuseelements/TestFlightPlugin/README.md

 3. Add **testflight.js** to your **www** folder, and reference it in a script tag, after your cordova.js
 4. In __Cordova.plist__, under the **'Plugins'** key, add a new row: key is **"TestFlightSDK"** and the value is **"CDVTestFlight"**
 5. In __Cordova.plist__, under the **'ExternalHosts'** key, add a new value **"*.testflightapp.com"**
+6. Add the lib **"libz.dylib"** in your Build Phases tab of your Project

 The plugin's JavaScript functions are called after getting the plugin object thus: